 In preparing internal audit reports, major control weaknesses should be highlighted and a management action plan to remedy the weaknesses should be agreed with a timetable.
 Management should respond promptly to audit findings by investigating identified system and internal control weaknesses and implementing corrective action.
 Thereafter, management should periodically monitor newly implemented systems and controls to ensure they are working appropriately.
 Failure of management to implement recommendations within an agreed timeframe should be reported to the Audit Committee.

 The prudential norms relating to derivatives – minimum capital adequacy requirement, credit exposure norms, ALM etc. will be as prescribed by RBI from time to time.

 11. Prudential limits on derivatives

-12. Regulatory reporting and
+12. Regulatory reporting and balance sheet disclosures

 The current regulatory reporting and balance sheet disclosures as prescribed from time to time by RBI may continue for present.
 The reporting requirement in alignment with the revised accounting guidelines would be communicated later.